juju/docs/src/en/models-config.md

 ### Disable network management

-This can only be used with MAAS models and should otherwise be set to false(default) unless you want to take over network control from Juju because you have unique and well-defined needs.
-Setting this to 'true' with MAAS gives you the same behavior with containers as you already have with other
-providers: one machine-local address on a single network interface, bridged to the default bridge.
+This can only be used with MAAS models and should otherwise be set to 'false' (default) unless you want to take over network control from Juju because you have unique and well-defined needs.
+Setting this to 'true' with MAAS gives you the same behaviour with containers as you already have with other providers: one machine-local address on a single network interface, bridged to the default bridge.

 ### Firewall mode

 Modes available include:
-- **instance:** Requests the use of an individual firewall per instance
+- **instance:** Requests the use of an individual firewall per instance.
-- **global:** Uses a single firewall for all instances (access for a network port is enabled to one instance if any instance requires that port)
+- **global:** Uses a single firewall for all instances (access for a network port is enabled to one instance if any instance requires that port).
-- **none:** Requests that no firewalling should be performed inside the model, which is useful for clouds without support for either global or per instance security groups
+- **none:** Requests that no firewalling should be performed inside the model, which is useful for clouds without support for either global or per instance security groups.

 ### Juju lifecycle and harvesting